Northwest-Inspired Rice Pilaf

 - Drizzle butternut squash with olive oil, toss to coat and spread onto baking sheet, roast at 450F for 30 min (stir halfway through), remove and let cool.

-- Drizzle mushrooms, celery & onion with olive oil, toss to coat, spread onto baking sheet, and roast at 475F for 20 min (stir halfway through), remove and let cool slightly.
+- Drizzle mushrooms, celery, carrots and onion with olive oil, toss to coat, spread onto baking sheet, and roast at 475F for 20 min (stir halfway through), remove and let cool slightly.

 - While vegetables are roasting, add herbs and salt and pepper to rice and mix well.